ColinBoerger/ColinBoerger/README.md

 - 👋 Hi, I’m @ColinBoerger
-- 👀 I'm a casual programmer making silly projects to grow and foster different skills
+- 👀 I'm a hobby programmer making fun projects to grow and foster different skills

 <!---
 ColinBoerger/ColinBoerger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.